 - Overall average of C or better in all courses taken during the two semesters preceding the time of application.
 For a double major the overall average must be B.

-- Completion of at least one course in art history and one course in studio art at Swarthmore with grades of B or better.
+- Completion of at least one course in art history and one course in art at Swarthmore with grades of B or better.

 - A student may be asked to present a portfolio as evidence of ability to see, describe, and analyze visual phenomena critically.

 All Art Majors, in both Course and Honors programs, are required to take 11 courses to fulfill major requirements:

 Eight credits of art and three credits of art history, which must include ARTH002 The Western Tradition:

 - ARTT 001 Foundation Drawing, (or ARTT 001B First Year Seminar: Drawing)

 - A level I 2D and level I 3D course (e.g. figure drawing, life modeling)

 - Two level II courses or two advanced studies, in a medium taken previously